-The methodology developed by Bank Millennium is based on the following main parameters: (i) the number of current (including class actions) and potential future court cases that will appear within a specified (three-year) time horizon; (ii) the amount of Bank Millennium's potential loss in the event of a specific court judgment (three negative judgment scenarios were taken into account); and, (iii) the probability of obtaining a specific court verdict calculated on the basis of statistics of judgments of the banking sector in Poland and legal opinions obtained.
-Variation in the level of provisions or concrete losses will depend on the final court decisions about each case and on the number of court cases.
-The Bank analysed the sensitivity of the methodology for calculating provisions, for which a change in the parameters would affect the value of the estimated loss to the legal risk of litigation: (i) for each additional 1% of active clients that file a lawsuit against the Bank, the impact on loss due to the legal risk of the portfolio of FX-indexed mortgages is PLN 33 million (EUR 7.2 million); (ii) for each additional 1% decrease in the probability of the Bank winning a case, the impact on loss due to the legal risk of the portfolio of FX-indexed mortgages is PLN 25 million (EUR 5.5 million).
+The methodology developed by Bank Millennium is based on the following main parameters:

+- (i) the number of current (including class actions) and potential future court cases that will appear within a specified (three-year) time horizon; - (ii) the amount of Bank Millennium's potential loss in the event of a specific court judgment, for which three negative judgment scenarios were taken into account: - invalidity of the agreement; - average NBP; - PLN + LIBOR. - (iii) the probability of obtaining a specific court verdict calculated on the basis of statistics of judgments of the banking sector in Poland and legal opinions obtained.
+Variation in the level of provisions or concrete losses will depend on the final court decisions about each case and on the number of court cases;